 So, what are we doing?
 Well, from supporting our employees to bring their dogs to the office, through to launching Pedigree Dog Dates, we’re using the power of pets to address issues of isolation and bring people together.
 Our Pedigree Dog Dates campaign is an initiative that connects older people with dog owners for walking events in their communities.
 We’ve launched this in Melton Mowbray, a town near our UK headquarters, and we will be harnessing the data from this pilot to roll this out globally, ensuring that it is sustainable.

 Pets are good for business and it’s something we’ve championed for a while now.
 People with pets are more likely to visit pet-friendly businesses, and to stay longer during their visit, leading to added revenue.
 Plus, having pets around leads to more social media buzz, providing both tangible and intangible benefits for the business.
-But as well as being good for business we believe pets are good in business too; they boost morale, build a sense of community among Associates, reduce stress and encourage us to get up for regular walking breaks — all things that are good for our health.
-If you walk into to any Mars Petcare office, whether it’s in Paris, Chicago or Singapore you’ll see four legged co-workers walking about and relaxing which makes for a really vibrant and fun culture.
+But as well as being good for business we believe pets are good in business too; they boost morale, build a sense of community among Associates, reduce stress and encourage us to get up for regular walking breaks – all things that are good for our health.
+If you walk into to any Mars Petcare office, whether it’s in Paris, Chicago or Singapore, you’ll see four legged co-workers walking about and relaxing which makes for a really vibrant and fun culture.

 However, for HR and recruitment teams, there is a wider implication here.
-A 2017 “PAWrometer” survey by Banfield Pet Hospital in the USA found that 73% of employees would be more likely to accept a job offer from a company with pet-related benefits other than allowing pets at work.
+A 2017 “PAWrometer” survey by Banfield Pet Hospital in the US found that 73% of employees would be more likely to accept a job offer from a company with pet-related benefits other than allowing pets at work.
 The data was clearest within the millennial set, demonstrating that this age range is particularly receptive to pet-friendly offices with 70% of 18-35 year olds finding value in the positive impact pets at work have on the workplace.
-As society evolves, it is clear that if companies want to attract millennial talent, they will need to consider investing in pet friendly schemes, that will have a positive impact on the wellbeing of their employees.
-We already see this when we go into shared office spaces like WeWork and tell office managers and employees about our “Petiquette” policy which shows offices how to adapt to having dogs, and people how to be responsible pet owners.
+As society evolves, it is clear that if companies want to attract millennial talent, they will need to consider investing in pet friendly schemes that will have a positive impact on the wellbeing of their employees.
+We already see this when we go into shared office spaces like WeWork and tell office managers and employees about our “Petiquette” policy which shows offices how to adapt to having dogs, and teaches people how to be responsible pet owners.

 Every day I see the positive impact that pet ownership has on people’s wellbeing and I’m determined that we do everything possible to help more people experience that for themselves.
 However, I believe we still have a great opportunity to partner with businesses to continue to address this challenge.
 Retailers are unique for their customer-facing opportunities, while the ability of our sector’s brands to reach and influence consumers is second-to-none.
-What we’re doing is just the start and I look forward to seeing more examples of how pets continue to impact positively global well being.
+What we’re doing is just the start and I look forward to seeing more examples of how pets continue to impact positively on global wellbeing.